Paakhi Tyrewala

 Pakhi Tyrewala is an Indian writer and director known for her impactful storytelling in independent cinema.
 She gained recognition for directing Pahuna: The Little Visitors (2017), a critically acclaimed children’s film produced by Priyanka Chopra, and Kajal (2019), a short film exploring gender dynamics.
+In 2026, she co-founded Curious Cat Cottage - a Boutique stay in Naggar, Himachal Pradesh with Kanishk Godha.

 Early life and education

 Paakhi was born and brought up in Delhi to a linguistics lecturer and a journalist.
 She completed her schooling from Sardar Patel Vidyalaya, New Delhi.

 Personal life

 Paakhi is married to director Abbas Tyrewala.
 They fell in love during the shooting of Jaane Tu Ya Jaane Na in which she was the casting director.
 She is also an Art of Living Teacher and has worked extensively in the North-East, India as part of numerous humanitarian projects.
 She has been associated with the Art of Living foundation since 20 years and has helped empower the youth to achieve their full potential by teaching them how to live a stress free life.